oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

-# Lab 3 - Configure customer managed encryption for OCI resources
+# Lab 3 - Configure OCI resources encryption with an externally managed key

-## Introduction
+### Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the creation of different OCI resources and the configuration of their encryption with the key ou created externally to OCI in Thales CipherTrust Manager.

+You are your Company Data Administrator.
+You will create a storage space as well as an Autonomous Database.
+You will select to encrypt those resources with the key you created in Thales CipherTrust Manager during the previous lab.
+You will upload data to those two resources and access it to make sure the encryption/decryption operations are working correctly.

 Estimated Lab Time: -- minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Connect to your OCI tenant and create an encrypted Storage Bucket and Autonomous Database.
 * Test access to the encrypted data and confirm the right users can correctly access cleartext data in the Storage Bucket and Autonomous Database.

-### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is necessary to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

-This lab assumes you have:
-* An Oracle Cloud account
-* All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Create bucket with your own encryption keys